 There are also stories on staffeng.com that are not included within the book version.

 All profits will be donated to non-profit organizations that work to increase access for underepresented communities in technology.

-The final digital version is also available for preorder on Amazon.
+The paperback and digital version are also available on Amazon from February 5th.

-Digital version is offered at $25 USD.
-Prices for other formats are still being determined.
+Digital and print versions are offered at $25 USD.
+Audiobook isn't priced yet.
 Team and company licenses are available via Gumroad.